Nenashev1999/HTC_tracking_openvr/README.md

 ```
 Follow to instruction.
 ### Running the algorithm
-After calibration all parameters will be saved in config and you can run the algorithm
+After calibration all parameters will be saved in config and you can run the algorithm, it will work 50sec and write data into a file, to change this parameters open the file run_htc_tracker and change parameter eps_time and path_to_save

 ```
 python3 run_htc_tracker.py
 ```